Raz-Bouganim/FairTickets/README.md

 - You cannot add new events through the web interface; events must be added directly to the database.
 - You cannot add new tickets through the web interface; tickets must be added directly to the database.
 - You cannot buy tickets through the web.
+- You cannot use the search bar tool.

 ## Project Purpose